Our History

 During those decades, such esteemed contributors to the Newcastle legal community as former District Court Judge Ralph Coolahan and Newcastle’s first Public Defender, Geoffrey James Graham continued to develop the legacy of 22 Church Street.

-The late 1990’s and early 2000’s saw an influx of members of the Newcastle Bar.
-Several of those members, including Michael Bateman and Michael Graham would come to call Sir James Dowling Chambers home.
+The late 1990’s and early 2000’s saw an influx of members of the Newcastle Bar. the chambers has played home to several barristers including Michael Bateman and Michael Graham who continue to call Sir James Dowling Chambers home, the late Geoffrey Gorton and current Judge of the Federal Circuit and Family Court of Australia, Her Honour Judge Vivien Carty.

 In recent years, 22 Church Street has taken in some of the newest members of the Newcastle Bar with the intention of continuing to contribute to what is already one of the longest and richest associations to the impressive legal history of Newcastle.